Back-To-School Routines for your Special Needs Child with Checklists

-As parents at the end of summer (for those of us in the Northern Hemisphere), it’s easy for us to put off the bedtime routine piece of our back-to-school checklist until the very last moment.
+As parents at the end of summer — for those of us in the Northern Hemisphere — it’s easy to put off the bedtime routine piece of our back-to-school checklist until the very last moment.
 We may even be tempted to simply forget routines altogether and just “see how it goes” this year.
 Or perhaps we may be too stressed to think of one more thing on top of all of the other logistical pieces of a new school year.
+Routines are important to children, especially if they have special needs.
+Establishing back to school routines can help everyone in your home remain calm and relaxed.
+Jump in and:

 Most families find that re-establishing a flexible routine is one of the most important pieces of getting everyone back into the groove after a long, fun summer.
 This need for routine is especially true for families of kids with special needs.
 Kids with specific learning, behavioral, or emotional needs benefit from having the time to re-adjust to all the demands of a new school year.
 They need support from caregivers at home so that they can feel rested, confident, and organized.
 Otherwise they may be exhausted and out-of-sorts from a less-structured summertime.
 While summer provides needed downtime and fun, planning purposefully for those initial days and weeks of school now can make everyone’s life easier in the long run.